The Best Meh Dai Carrier 2019

 New to carrier shopping for baby’s room?
 Read our 7 Things No One Tells You About Buying a Carrier for advice and tips.

 What makes Moby’s Buckle Tie different from other meh dai (mei tai) carriers?
 Flexibility.
-Moby sells two types of carriers: a meh dai (mei tai)with Double Ties ($90 to $100), or a meh dai (mei tai) with buckles and ties ($130), cleverly called Buckle Tie carriers.
+Moby sells two types of carriers: a meh dai (mei tai)with double ties, or a meh dai (mei tai) with buckles and ties ($68.98), cleverly called Buckle Tie carriers.

 Buckle Ties are easier to adjust and use than traditional meh dai carriers.
 The Buckle Ties come in many cute patterns and fit babies from 15 to 45 lbs.
 Prices are reasonable too.